Umprofeti/Parcial_OS_2/urbanridez-cms/README.md

 # urbanridez-cms

-This project was created using create-payload-app using the ts-blank template.
+This project was created using create-payload-app using the ts-blog template.

 ## How to Use